SpektroAudio/NGEN-UserManual/docs/hardwarecontrols.md

 * ++"GENERATE"++ : Call the main function of the active **[Generator](generators.md)**, **[MIDI FX](midifx.md)** or **[Clock](clockgen.md)**.

 * ++"RETURN"++ : Returns to the previous menu.

+---

+## Shortcuts

+A list of shortcuts available is available on the [Menu Navigation](menunavigation.md#shortcuts) page.

+---

+## Special Behavior

+Certain NGEN features (such as the scale editor, name editor, and file selector) can have more control over NGEN's hardware controls and, as such, can use the available hardware controls in different ways.

+The standard behavior for NGEN's controls should be restored once you complete the operation or exit the feature (e.g. by pressing the ++"RETURN"++ button).